Safe Haven for Pigs in Sonoma County, CA

-When Pigs Fly Ranch is a lifelong dream come true …
+When Pigs Fly Ranch is a Lifelong Dream Come True

-I'm Marybeth Hall, and I decided to start When Pigs Fly Ranch in November, 2016 when I met a 400 pound pig and fell in love.
-I've been doing animal rescue since the '90s, volunteering for dog and cat rescue organizations, serving on the board of directors of a prominent San Francisco senior dog rescue group – Mutttville – and rescuing dogs and cats as pets.
+I'm Marybeth Hall, and I decided to start When Pigs Fly Ranch in November 2016 when I met a 400-pound pig and fell in love.
+I've been doing animal rescue since the '90s, volunteering for dog and cat rescue organizations, serving on the board of directors of a prominent San Francisco senior dog rescue group – Muttville – and rescuing dogs and cats as pets.

 I've been in the corporate world for over 20 years, but I've always felt that there is something bigger than just working in that environment.
 Starting an animal sanctuary, while a dream, has also been a big commitment, especially while running the company that my husband founded.
 But honestly, when I look into their eyes and scratch their heads or watch them roll over for a belly rub, I realize that what we as humans do for our furry or feathered friends goes beyond the words "I’m too busy”.
-So – learning to balance all of this is a challenge, but more rewarding than anything I’ve ever done.
+So – learning to balance all of this is a challenge but more rewarding than anything I’ve ever done.